ChrisBeaumont/soupy/docs/getting_started.rst

 Functional API
 --------------

 The main benefit of Soupy's wrappers is the ability to reliably chain them together.
-This also allows you to use general purpose libraries like itertools, functools, toolz, more_itertools, etc., to compose more complex data processing pipelines.
+This also allows you to use general purpose libraries like itertools, functools, `toolz <http://toolz.readthedocs.org/en/latest/>`_,  `more_itertools
+<https://pythonhosted.org/more-itertools/index.html>`_,  etc., to compose more
+complex data processing pipelines.
 For convenience, Soupy also priovides several such utilities to support more extensive method chaining.

 Iterating over results with each, dump, dictzip